haoran1money/1money-interoperability-protocol/docs/architecture/adr-001-interoperability-protocol.md

 the `BurnAndBridge` instruction overestimates the cross-chain transfer fee (see `escrowFee`).
 This fee is transferred to the relayer account.
-Once the matching `bridgeTo` transaction completes successfully (i.e., `OMInteropSent` is emitted), the relayer uses the `from` and `refundAmount` from the emitted `OMInteropSent` event to refund the user the unused fee.
+Once the matching `bridgeTo` transaction completes successfully (i.e., `OMInteropSent` is emitted), `OMInterop.sol` invokes `quoteBridgeTo` to determine the actual bridge fee and fee token so the relayer can reconcile the escrow off-chain before submitting the call.
+For LayerZero transfers `quoteBridgeTo` queries `quoteSend` and surfaces the fee denominated in the LayerZero token; the relayer converts the escrowed OM tokens as needed, approves the OMInterop contract to pull the fee token, and the contract spends it when invoking the underlying OFT `send()` call.
 The relayer does this through a regular `Transfer` instruction.

 #### Submit Payment Network Transaction